syncfusion-content/blazor-docs/blazor/file-upload/chunk-upload.md

 ---
 layout: post
 title: Chunk Upload in Blazor File Upload Component | Syncfusion
-description: Learn about Chunk Upload in Blazor File Upload component of Syncfusion, and more details.
+description: Learn here all about Chunk Upload in Syncfusion Blazor File Upload component and more.
 platform: Blazor
 control: File Upload
 documentation: ug
 ---

-# Chunk Upload
+# Chunk Upload in Blazor File Upload Component

 The Uploader sends the large file split into small chunks and transmits to the server using AJAX.
 You can also pause, resume, and retry the failed chunk file.